 In what was probably retrospectively a wise Episcopal decision in the short-term, we acquiesced to Bishop in changing our application to say that I would be the named sole incumbent on the understanding that Nicola would be licensed as an associate vicar at the end of her maternity leave.
 This proceeded as planned and Nicola is even now paid a part stipend through the parish (which makes her a very affordable highly trained staff member in the rapidly grown parish team of c.14 paid staff including two other clergy).
 However, what has been enshrined in the episcopal decision to vest me as Vicar, predictably but tragically, is a putting asunder (separation) of ‘what God has brought together’ in our priestly ministry together.
 When people outside of the church context talk about what is going on, it’s me they see as the vicar.
 Increasingly however as people get to know us and certainly in the context the PCC and wardens see our gifts as utterly interchangeable.
 This looks to be increasingly true as our children’s start school and wider horizons open up for both of us in personal space and ministry.

-One day, people tell me, I may be asked to be Bishop.
-I may or may not be complete inadequate for that near impossible task.
-My experience in pioneering, diocesan and parish ministry is that it’s when we work close together that we are most effective, and I have flourished far more.
+One day, people tell me, I may be asked to be in ‘senior’ leadership.
+I may or may not be inadequate for that task.
+But my experience in pioneering, diocesan and parish ministry is that it’s when we work close together that we are most effective, and I have flourished far more.
 My hunch is that in God’s grace together we might do a halfway decent job of whatever God calls us to in the future.
-But for us to be at our best in parish, para church or any other context we are a ‘We’.
+But for us to be at our best in parish, para church or any other context we are a ‘we‘.